 PAM: Yeah that’s a great point.
 I remember struggling with that too and that’s something that changes with time.
 The things you find that re-energize you change over time and then also as they grow because when they’re younger obviously and they need more hands-on help, your moments for re-energizing change.
 I spent a lot of time trying to figure out ways I could do it while I was still with them.
-For me at the time and it was just having a cup of tea while they were doing things a little more quiet activity or just going out for a walk so they’re looking at their things I’m looking at my things seeing the gardens and that kind of stuff and how that changes over time.
+For me at the time, it was just having a cup of tea while they were doing things a little more quiet activity or just going out for a walk.
+So, they’re looking at their things and I’m looking at my things seeing the gardens and that kind of stuff and how that changes over time.
 But it is an important part because if we don’t put our needs into the mix part of learning how to all live together that’s a really big piece of it.

 JENNIFER: It is and there seems to be sort of a push by society almost like it’s important for you to get away from your kids.
 My oldest was still just a baby and people were offering to babysit: “You guys should go out or you should go away for a weekend.”
 It wasn’t that I wanted to get away from my kids but I wanted to learn how to take time for myself and still be present for my kids.

 I almost felt like I lost myself.
 I had to redefine things that made me happy just for me.
 I had to think, ‘Did I used to have hobbies?’
-It was kind of a big growth period trying to remember what I used to do outside of the kids—even things I could do beside the kids, my own hobbies and creative pursuits.
+It was a big growth period trying to remember what I used to do outside of the kids—even things I could do beside the kids, my own hobbies and creative pursuits.
 It’s been good for the kids to see me doing my own things and getting joy for my own things, a lot of which I can share with them.
 They can do art with me, they love to bake with me.
 But yes it was definitely a period of figuring out where I fit in into all that.

 PAM: That’s a great point.
-I love when you mentioned sharing that with them because for them to see adults doing things that they like to do continuing learning and everything that really hits home the whole idea of lifelong learning that this isn’t something that they’re learning as kids and we’re doing something else as adults.
+I love when you mentioned sharing that with them, because for them to see adults doing things that they like to do continuing learning and everything, that really hits home the whole idea of lifelong learning, that this isn’t something that they’re learning as kids and we’re doing something else as adults.
 This is a way of living your life.

 JENNIFER: Absolutely.
 About three years ago now I went and got certified to teach yoga and that was a big thing.
-That was when my daughter was getting older and I was going through my ‘What am I going to do now?’ stage.
+That was when my daughter was getting older and I was going through my “What am I going to do now?” stage.
 That was a big thing for them to see me devote time to something that I wanted to do in a way that something else made me happy was my own.
 The kids did yoga with me, came to a lot of my classes, it was a lot of fun and it’s good for them to see me pursuing my own things.

 EU022, Lainie Liberti